 Day 1: Arrive in Leh

-After taking care of this, you can either chose to rest at Leh or do some local sightseeing in the town.
-Leh Palace, Shanti Stoopa, local market and monasteries are some of the places you can visit.
+Later, you can either choose to rest in Leh or do some local sightseeing.
+Leh Palace, Shanti Stupa, local markets, and monasteries are some of the places you can visit.

 Day 2: Leh to Lamayuru to Leh